7 Essential Customer Retention Metrics for Business in 2023

-Retention metrics are mathematical equations that measure how many customers your business keeps and the value those customers deliver over a certain period of time.
+Retention metrics are measures of how many customers your business keeps and the value those customers deliver over a certain period of time.

 Your retention is the inverse of churn.
 So if your churn is high, your retention is low — and the opposite is true too.

 Think of retention as a quantitative form of customer loyalty.
 Accounts with high customer satisfaction find a ton of value in your service and continue to enjoy your features, are more loyal, and are easier to retain — which are all good indicators of strong business health.